i0ntempest/powerline-exitstatus-kai/README.md

 }
 ```

 To become even more simplistic, set `style` to `color` and only a colored block will be shown.
-Note you'll need to change bg color in your colorscheme for this to work, by default both success and fail are gray.<br>Any value other than these three mentioned makes it defaults to `code`.
+Note you'll need to change bg color in your colorscheme for this to work, by default both success and fail are gray.<br>
+Any value other than these three mentioned will cause an error.

 ## License
 Licensed under [the MIT License][3].